Things You Can Do Help Limit the Destructiveness of Intractable Conflict

 - Delegitimize Conflict Profiteering – Those who seek to exacerbate conflict because it boosts sales of guns and other profitable conflict-related goods and services must be delegitimized and disempowered.
 Such actors should not, however, be confused with those who reasonably profit from providing services that help people more constructively handle conflict.)

-- Provide DDR Programs -- After a violent conflict, programs to demobilize, disarm, and reintegrate (DDR) former combattants are important to prevent the disputants from falling back into their familiar violent behaviors.
+- Provide DDR Programs -- After a violent conflict, programs to demobilize, disarm, and reintegrate (DDR) former combatants are important to prevent the disputants from falling back into their familiar violent behaviors.

 - Prevent the "Good Fight" from Becoming an End in Itself – While it is good to derive some sense of self worth from participating in the "good fight" for truth and justice, it is also important for that not to become an end in itself.
 People need to keep asking hard questions about whether or not they are actually advancing their goals and pursing the good of the whole while they fight for their beliefs.